Developing the Program

 - Zach Mazur: Curator of Education and Collections at the Museum of Art at Washington State University

-- Ruth Gregory: Emerging Technology & Multimedia Specialist at Washington State University
+- Ruth Gregory: Instructor & Assistant Director of Digital Technology and Culture at Washington State University